Theatre in the North

 Image courtesy of Marc Brenner.

-Image courtesy of Kie Cummings.
+Image courtesy of Take Back Theatre.

 Plays for the People at Shakespeare North Playhouse

-Plays for the People at Shakespeare North Playhouse, Prescot, 17 June 2025, from £15.00 - Book now
+Plays for the People at Shakespeare North Playhouse, Prescot, 17 June 2025, From £15.00 - Book now

 A day of live performance, bold ideas and collective action – where the audience becomes the cast and theatre sparks conversation.